Easy attention: A simple attention mechanism for temporal predictions with transformers: Summary and conclusions

-We start with sinusoidal functions and we investigate the core idea of self attention by implementing SVD on the $\mathbf{K}\mathbf{Q}^T$ product and the $\rm softmax$ attention score.
-The results reveal that the self attention in fact compresses the input sequence self-combination eigenspace.
+We first study sinusoidal functions and we investigate the core idea of self-attention by implementing SVD on the $\mathbf{Q}^T\mathbf{K}$ product and the $\rm softmax$ attention score.
+The results reveal that the self attention in fact compresses the input sequence transformed covariance martrix.
 Following this observation, we propose our easy-attention mechanism.
-For sinusoidal-wave reconstruction, the easy-attention model achieves 0.0018\% $l_2$-norm error with less computation time for training and complexity than self attention, which exhibits $l_2$-norm error of 10\%.
+For input transform-wave reconstruction, the easy-attention model achieves 0.0018\% $l_2$-norm error with less computation time for training and complexity than self attention, which exhibits an $l_2$-norm error of 10\%.
 Motivated by the promising performance on sinusoidal-wave reconstruction, we propose the multi-easy-attention method, which combines the discrete Fourier transform with attention mechanism for signal reconstruction.
-We apply our method on the Van der Pol oscillator for three cases: periodic, quasi-periodic and chaotic~\cite{Marios}.
-The multi-easy-attention method can effectively reconstruct 90\% of the reconstructed accuracy $E_{\rm{rec}}$ in all the cases, significantly outperforming the self attention.
-The unique capability of easy attention to learn long-term dynamics for periodic signals suggests that it may have a great potential for additional applications, such as signal de-noising.
+The unique capability of easy attention to learn long-term dynamics for periodic signals suggests that this method may have great potential for additional applications, such as signal de-noising.

 Subsequently, we apply easy attention in the proposed transformer model for temporal-dynamics prediction of chaotic systems and we investigate the performance of our models on the Lorenz system.
 The transformer model with dense easy attention yields the lowest relative $l_2$-norm error of 2.0\%, outperforming the same transformer architecture with the self attention (7.4\%) and the LSTM model (37.7\%).
-The results also show that, compared with self-attention-based transformer, the transformers using easy attention have a much lower computational cost and exhibit less complexity.
-Thus the transformer model using easy attention is more robust for temporal-dynamics predictions.
+Furthermore, when inspecting the nine-equation model of wall-bounded turbulence by Moehlis {\it et al.}~\cite{moehlis2004low} the long-term statistics discussed in Fig.~\ref{9eq_poincare} show how LSTM yields very similar performance in the mean flow compared with the easy attention.
+Regarding the PDF of the Poincar\'e section shown in Fig.~\ref{9eq_poincare}, the easy attention also exhibits better predictions than the other models, especially when considering the symmetries observed in Fig.~\ref{fig:lorentz_pdf} (top), which highlight the model’s ability to replicate invariant structures.
+Therefore, the easy-attention method emerges as the most accurate model when studying chaotic systems.
+Regarding the studied model of a nuclear reactor, the easy attention shows the best reconstructive capability when considering PSD and PDF analysis.
+The results also show that, compared with the self-attention-based transformer, the transformers using easy attention have a much lower computational cost, exhibit less complexity and have less parameters.
+Thus the transformer model using easy attention is more suitable for temporal-dynamics predictions.